 Things get trickier when it comes to product pages.
 You'll hardly have the time and resources to create unique titles, H1 tags, and descriptions for each product page.

-Create title, meta description and H1 templates for your product pages.
-For example, you may use this template for the title tag: Buy [ProductName] online | Your store name
+To automate the process of your ecommerce SEO, create a title, meta description, and H1 templates for your product pages.
+For example, you may use this template for the title tag:

 [ProductName] is a variable that changes for every page depending on the product.
-If your CMS does not support variables, ask your development team for help.
+If your ecommerce CMS does not support variables, ask your development team for help.

 If you need detailed information on how to create perfectly polished SEO-friendly pages, do not miss this comprehensive guide on landing page optimization.